 Several caveats are important to keep in mind when assessing these forecasts.
 The antimalarial need and demand forecasts are based on extrapolation of historical household survey data on fever prevalence, malaria prevalence, treatment seeking, testing, and antimalarial treatment, collected from children under age five.
-New and dramatic shifts in any of these trends will not be reflected in the current forecasts, and we expect to incorporate such changes in disease and market dynamics with the addition of updated survey data, which is made available periodically.
-ACT and RDT procurement forecasts are based in large part on currently committed funding and historical trends; new or expanded funding could change overall procurement estimates.
-Unforeseen events - such as a change in the donor funding landscape, the use of ACTs for Mass Drug Administration campaigns, the impact of malaria vaccine rollout on ACT demand, and others - could alter the outlook for these products at regional and global levels, and we aim to analyze additional hypothetical scenarios in future reports.
+New and dramatic shifts in any of these trends will take time to be reflected in the forecasts; we expect to incorporate such changes in disease and market dynamics with the addition of updated survey data, which is made available only periodically.
+ACT and RDT procurement forecasts are based in large part on currently committed funding and historical trends, as opposed to shifts in burden of disease or patient behaviors; new or expanded funding could change overall procurement estimates.
+Unforeseen events - such as the use of ACTs for Mass Drug Administration campaigns, the impact of malaria vaccine rollout on ACT demand, and others - could alter the outlook for these products at regional and global levels, and we aim to analyze additional hypothetical scenarios in future reports.